Daniel BesseyDaniel BesseyManaging DirectorWealth Partner

 Dan earned his M.B.A. in Finance and Investments from the Marshall School of Business at the University of Southern California and his B.A. in Economics from the University of California, Los Angeles.

-A resident of Westlake Village, California, Dan enjoys spending time with his wife, Tammy, their son, Kyle, and their daughters, Lauren and Taylor.
+A resident of Westlake Village, California, Dan enjoys spending time with his wife, their son and their daughters.
 In his free time, he also likes to golf, travel and spend time outdoors.

 Insights